Image Restoration by Iterative Denoising and Backward Projections: Mathematical Analysis of the Algorithm

 Theorem \ref{theorem2} provides an upper bound on the error of IDBP w.r.t. the true signal $\x$.
+Despite the fact that Condition \ref{cond3} may not be verified for the widely-used denoisers (similar to the non-expansiveness condition required for convergence of P\&P), the bound is useful because it demonstrates the effect of different parameters on the convergence rate and accuracy.
+The implications of the bound are based on the observation that Condition \ref{cond3} implies inverse proportion between $\sigma$ and $K_\sigma$.
+To see this, note that the smaller $\sigma$ is, the smaller is the effect of the denoiser on its input.
+Therefore, since (\ref{Eq_contraction}) needs to be satisfied for any two signals $\z_1$ and $\z_2$, a larger $K_\sigma$ is required.

-It can be seen that for a fixed number of iterations, a bounded denoiser with a smaller $K_\sigma$ is expected to perform better.
-If $K_\sigma$ is close to 1, more iterations will reduce the first term in the bound, but not the second term, which may be an artifact of our proof.
-The third term $C_\sigma$ may suggest using IDBP with the smallest possible $\sigma$.
-However, Condition \ref{cond3} implies that smaller $\sigma$ yields larger $K_\sigma$, since the denoiser has a smaller effect on its input, and (\ref{Eq_contraction}) needs to be satisfied for any two signals $\z_1$ and $\z_2$.
-Still, assuming that the effect on $K_\sigma$ is small and can be compensated by using more iterations, smaller $\sigma$ is beneficial.
-The last observation on $C_\sigma$ agrees with our suggestion to choose $\delta$ according to (\ref{Eq_delta_cond}), where $\sigma=\sigma_n+\delta$ is minimized under a constraint that aims to prevent losing solutions when (\ref{Eq_cost_func_our}) is being solved instead of (\ref{Eq_cost_func3}).
+Equipped with this observation, from the first term in the bound it can be seen that applying IDBP with a relatively large $\sigma$ is expected to accelerate its convergence, since $K_\sigma$ is smaller in this case.
+Decreasing $K_\sigma$ also reduces the second term.
+However, this term may be an artifact of our proof.
+Interestingly, the third term $C_\sigma$ suggests using IDBP with the smallest possible $\sigma$, for which the increasing effect on $K_\sigma$ is small and can be compensated by using more iterations.
+Therefore, in order to obtain a more accurate result, and assuming no restrictions on the number of iterations, smaller $\sigma$ that reduces $C_\sigma$ is beneficial.
+The last observation agrees with our suggestion to choose $\delta$ according to (\ref{Eq_delta_cond}), where $\sigma=\sigma_e+\delta$ is minimized (under a constraint that aims to prevent losing solutions when (\ref{Eq_cost_func_our}) is being solved instead of (\ref{Eq_cost_func3})).

 To the best of our knowledge, there is no equivalent result like Theorem \ref{theorem2} for P\&P, as its existing convergence guarantees refer to approaching a minimizer of the original cost function (\ref{Eq_cost_func1}), which is not necessarily identical to $\x$.
 Therefore, even though we propose an alternative method to minimize (\ref{Eq_cost_func1}), we choose to consider IDBP error w.r.t. the true $\x$.
 Note though that the proof technique we show here can be also used to bound the Euclidean distance between the IDBP estimation and a (pre-computed) solution of (\ref{Eq_cost_func1}) with only minor technical changes.